The Incredible Hulk (1996 TV series): Broadcast

-The show was briefly aired on ABC Family as part of its unnamed pre-JETIX-era action/adventure-oriented programming kids’ morning block, following the release of the live-action movie in 2003, as well as a DVD release.
+The show was briefly aired on ABC Family as part of its unnamed pre-JETIX-era action/adventure-oriented programming kids’ morning block, following the release of the live-action film in 2003, as well as a DVD release.
 The show also aired on Toon Disney as a part of their primetime action-adventure block, Jetix.
-The show also became the last program to air on Toon Disney.
+The show also became the last program to air on the US Jetix block and Toon Disney overall.
 The series previously aired on Disney XD from February 13, 2009, to March 31, 2012.